The Party (upcoming TV series)

 The Party is an upcoming British television series written by and starring Sarah Solemani, with the cast also including Luke Evans, Joanna Scanlan, Tom Cullen and Lydia Leonard.
 It is based on the novel of the same name by Elizabeth Day.
-Produced by World Productions and ITV Studios, it is set to broadcast on ITVX.
+Produced by World Productions and ITV Studios, it is set to broadcast on ITVX on 11 October 2026.

 Premise

 Two friends from school grow up to become a political figure and a journalist.